Medically reviewed by Dr. Brindusa Vanta.

 12. DFG Smart Watch HRV

 This new smartwatch and fitness tracker boasts a 1.54″ touchscreen and a battery life of 5-7 days.
-It connects with your phone GPS to track your activity, distance travelled and routes to give you the fuller picture.
+It connects with your phone GPS to track your activity, distance traveled, and routes to give you a fuller picture.

 We think the blood pressure monitoring with this watch has currently got a few advantages over older models.
 For instance, recording of BP can take place automatically (every 5 minutes) and sync with your phone app daily for convenience.
 You can also calibrate the blood pressure reading by entering professional-grade equipment (e.g. using a blood pressure monitor) data into the app, which is a nice feature that can improve the accuracy of the readings.
 Needless to say, the watch is not a replacement for medical equipment but can be used for reference purposes.

 - Big touchscreen – 1.54″ with big numbers